-- Turn test knob to NORMAL position and install battery and then supply house power to smoke alarm.
-The red indicator light should flash every 15-30 seconds, showing smoke alarm is Operating properly. - 2.
+- 1. Supply house power to the smoke alarm.
+The red indicator light should flash approximately every 15-30 seconds, showing that the smoke alarm is operating properly. - 2.
 If red light is not flashing or the green LED is not on: - a.
 Check that the battery is installed. - b.
 Check the connector plug and wire connections.
 NOTE: Be sure you turn off power before checking wire connections. - c.
-If power supply and wiring check out, but red light does not flash or green LED is still off, return the smoke alarm to manufacturer.
-See TO RETURN A SMOKE ALARM. - d.
-When powering up smoke alarms in a tandem installation and all smoke alarms sound immediately, inspect all smoke alarms for those with an illuminated indicator light.
-These will be the trouble units. - 3.
-Testing with Test Knob: - a.
-Rotate test knob counter-clockwise to TEST 1 position and wait up to 20 seconds for smoke alarm to sound.
-If smoke alarm does not sound after 20 seconds, return smoke alarm for service. - After successfully testing smoke alarm, return test knob to NORMAL (non-test) position and wait 20 seconds for alarm to stop sounding.
+If the power supply and wiring check out, but the red light does not flash or the green LED is still off, return the unit to the manufacturer.
+See TO RETURN A SMOKE ALARM. - 3.
+When powering up smoke alarms in a tandem installation and all the alarms sound immediately, inspect all smoke alarms for a flashing red LED.
+These will be the trouble units and should be replaced. - 4.
+To check for proper smoke entry into your smoke alarm's sensing chamber, Gentex recommends using the Home Safeguard Smoke Alarm spray or CHEKKIT® SMOKE Detector Tester from SDI.
+This test should be performed once a year and smoke alarm spray should be sprayed from a distance no closer than 12 inches from the smoke alarm.